Timothy Lyons, born 1852, died 1923

 elizabeth Tobin-probate

 Also possess burial entry on 10/03/1924 from the Church of the English Martyrs, burial in Leytonstone Cemetery.
-No graves have survived but the grave numbers are known: Timothy Grave 24, Row 13, Plot 11B.
-Elizabeth Grave 30, Row 14, Plot 11B.
+No graves have survived but the grave numbers are known: Timothy Lyons Grave 24, Row 13, Plot 11B.
+Elizabeth Lyons Grave 30, Row 14, Plot 11B.

 lyons-elizabeth-engmartyrs